DCU-NLG/dcu-nlg.github.io/_posts/papers/2023-04-21-generating-irish-text-with-a-flexible-plug-and-play-architecture.md

 ---
-title: Generating Irish Text with a Flexible Plug-and-Play Architecture
+title: Generating Irish text with a flexible plug-and-play architecture
 venue: Proceedings of the 2nd Workshop on Pattern-based Approaches to NLP in the …, 2023
 names: S Mille, EU Dhonnchadha, L Cassidy, B Davis, S Dasiopoulou, A Belz